 Away from her desk, Cordelia is a fitness fanatic, and can be found strength training, cycling, and practicing Krav Maga.
 She lives in South Florida but spends most of her time indoors with the air conditioning on full blast!

 Where to find Cordelia Kingsbridge:

-To celebrate the release of Kill Game, one lucky winner will receive a $15 Riptide credit!
+To celebrate the release of A Chip and a Chair one lucky person will win a $10 Riptide Publishing gift card!
 Leave a comment with your contact info to enter the contest.
-Entries close at midnight, Eastern time, on October 28, 2017.
+Entries close at midnight, Eastern time, on March 16, 2019.
 Contest is NOT restricted to U.S. entries.
-Thanks for following the tour, and don’t forget to leave your contact info!
+Thanks for following along, and don’t forget to leave your contact info!